morettimaxi/sre-datadog-mcp-agent-AI-star-wars/README.md

 python start_ui.py

 # Or run directly
-python sryoda_ui.py
+python yoda_ui.py
 ```

-The SRYODA Command Center will be available at: `http://localhost:7860`
+The YODA Command Center will be available at: `http://localhost:7860`

 ## 🎯 Command Examples